parrotgeek1/Cross-Species_Gene_Finder/README.md

 !CSGFBatchV1
 ```

 This identifier can also be followed by a colon and several extra fields to predefine search parameters.
-The current possibiliites are as follows:
+The current possibilities are as follows:

 * A species name, a colon, and a maximum e value: